 - Recurrent cardiac arrest during ICU stay, in spite of initially successful resuscitation;

 - Occurrence of an additional significant organ failure during ICU stay, leading to further deterioration of the short-term prognosis.

-In Stage B (cf. 4.2), ICU treatment should be discontinued if one of the following criteria applies, even if all three criteria specified in Step 2 were initially met:
+In Stage B (cf. above), ICU treatment should be discontinued if one of the following criteria applies, even though all three criteria specified in Step 2 were initially met: